mattbiddlecombe/churchsuite-chat/PLANNING.md

 ## 1. Purpose & Vision

 Create a secure, read-only AI chat assistant that answers staff and congregant questions using live ChurchSuite data, respecting each user's existing ChurchSuite permissions.
 Future versions will allow limited write operations behind additional safeguards.
+The chat assistant will have web based front end through which users will log in using Churchsuite credentials and be able engage the assistant in conversation.

 ### 🔄 Task & Decision Flow

 All active tasks are tracked in `TASK.md`.
 Exceptions to the rules or incomplete tasks are documented in `DECISIONS.md`.
 All implementation must reflect the scope and constraints defined in this plan.
 Standardize on FastAPI for consistent testing and middleware implementation.
+A working backend is the first priority.
+It will need to be testable using terminal based conversation.
+After that is working the frontend can be developed.

 ## 2. Core Constraints